telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 ### Overview

-Telos has made substantial improvements that address problems other Layer 1 blockchains are facing such as performance, scalability, and energy consumption.
-The Telos EVM is designed to combat front running so that transactions from large institutions or whales performing Defi transactions can't be pushed on top of retail traders in a mempool.
+Telos provides cutting-edge solutions to address the drawbacks developers and users face with other Layer 1 blockchains such as lagging performance (high latency times & network congestion), limited scalability, and energy consumption.
+The Telos EVM also implements a fixed gas free on all transactions, rendering it impossible for whales or any other user to front run their transaction in a mempool.

 - **Architecture:** Telos EVM is a Smart Contract built on the native EOSIO layer, the EVM RPC plays a critical role by translating the native APIs to the standard EVM RPC methods so all EVM tools and wallets are compatible.
 - **Solidity & Viper:** Telos EVM processes the same code as Ethereum's EVM and other EVMS, no modifications are needed.